RieraULL/CTSP2_results/README.md

 This repository contains the input and output files associated with the computational experiments described in the article *Dual-Driven Path Elimination for Vehicle Routing with Idle Times and Arrival-Time Consistency*.

+The algorithms were implemented in C++ and compiled with gcc version 13.3.0 on a Linux Ubuntu 24.04 LTS system, using the -O2 optimization flag.
+All experiments were run on a single core of an Intel Core i5-7500 processor with 20~GB of RAM.
+CPLEX 22.1, accessed via its callable library, was used to solve the branch-and-cut implementations of the models.
+A time limit of 7200 seconds was imposed for each instance, following the same computational settings adopted in "A Decomposition Algorithm for the Consistent Traveling Salesman Problem with Vehicle Idling", Anirudh Subramanyam and Chrysanthos E. Gounaris, Transportation Science 2018 52:2, 386-401.

 ## Repository Structure

 ### `input/`